ThunderGuardian/zenathon/README.md

 Project Overview

-Zenathon is an AI-powered SQL agent designed to work locally, enabling users to dynamically interact with their MySQL database.
-This agent generates and executes SQL queries, providing real-time responses and visual analytics in a dashboard format.
-Additionally, an embeddable script allows easy integration of the SQL agent into external websites.
+This web app creates AI-powered SQL agents for Web Applications which uses MySQL Database, enabling users to dynamically interact with their MySQL database.
+This agent takes user queries generates SQL queries dynamically based on the user prompt, later excutes the SQL queries and analyse the excuted query results providing real-time responses and visual analytics.
+Additionally, an embeddable script allows easy integration of the SQL agent into external Web Applications.

 Features